 If the child is residing in the same household as the mother and grandmother, the child is the qualifying child of two taxpayers.
-Because the grandmother's AGI is higher than the parent, they can agree between themselves who will claim the child as their dependent.
+Because the grandmother's AGI is higher than yours (the parent), you can agree between yourselves who will claim the child as their dependent.
 If they can't agree, the tie-breaking rule states that the parent is entitled to claim the child.
 If the parent had a higher AGI than the grandmother, only the parent could claim the child.

 Please note that once the determination is made as to who will claim the child as a dependent, the taxpayer claiming the child is the only one who can treat that child as a qualifying child for all the other tax benefits, such as the child tax credit, earned income credit, child and dependent care credit and filing as head of household.